Saturday, December 12, 2009

 Remembering our heroes of the Korean War

-* On 4 August 2000, Pres.
-Joseph Estrada issued Presidential Proclamation No. 353 declaring September 7 and every year thereafter as “Korean War Veterans of the Philippines Memorial Day.”
+* ON 4 AUGUST 2000, Pres.
+Joseph Estrada issued Presidential Proclamation No. 353 declaring September 7 and every year thereafter “Korean War Veterans of the Philippines Memorial Day.”

 The word “Marikorea” was coined from the words Marikina and Korea.
 Before deploying to Korea, all five PEFTOK BCTs trained extensively for mountain combat in Marikina, whose rolling hills and rugged terrain resembled that of Korea.
 Castro said the Marikorea Monument filled a decades-old yearning by Korean War veterans for a monument to call their own.